 The common Dutch lunch consists of a sandwich – bread, cheese, salads, nuts, etc. It is not uncommon to see students bringing out a whole loaf of bread on the lunch table in our cafeteria, along with some spread and cheese, and they would be (happily, i guess) munching away.
 This way of eating really saves money because food here is not expensive if you were to prepare your own food.
 The school’s cafeteria also has microwaves for us to heat up our food, so that’s a great encouragement for us to pack our own food!

 The food in the picture, excluding the half-eaten pack of “flat cakes” on the left, were my groceries for the week.
 It costs me €18.16 in total.
 I could have bought a bunch of 6, medium-sized bananas for €0.89 (which I would, but I still have bananas in my fridge) and the price of the whole package would not yet reach €20.
 When I’m tired of having brown bread, I would substitute with small croissants or brioche buns.
 And you will need the nutty (and trusty) Nutella which can go along with your bread if you are tired of the spreads!
 Lastly, I don’t cook these simple snacks/meals – I place them into the oven.
 The oven toasts the bread and warms up the whole sandwich, making it crispy and nice to the touch when your food is ready!
+If ever the oven needs to be fixed, replacement parts such as IGBT may be necessary.

 1. Nutella “Flat cakes”